MikeHopley/ftl-ships-guide/mantis-b.md

 Despite its apparent strength, this ship is vulnerable at the start because Mantis crew are terrible at repairs and fire-fighting.
 Plan routes that let you revisit a previous beacon and repair after a disaster.

-Mantis B’s nemesis is an Automated ship with a Small Bomb and Burst Laser 2.
+Mantis B’s nemesis is an Automated or Zoltan ship with a Small Bomb and Burst Laser 2.
 Even with **perfect** play, you’ll die about 1 time in 3.
 I’m not kidding.

 The quickest fix is engines.
 Engines-2 increases your odds of survival to ~94%, engines-3 to nearly 100% and likely to take a lot less damage.
 If you see an immediate store, take it.
-You can sell Mantis Pheromones and buy engines-2, maybe engines-3.
+You can sell Mantis Pheromones and buy engines-3.

 After you’ve taken care of early-game safety, look for weapons, crew, or hacking.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

-Once you have three crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).
+Once you have three crew, you gain the option of using distraction tactics to break weapons (see [Mantis C](/mantis-c) for an explanation).

 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 On Hard, remove power from the drone before a missile fires, to reduce the chance of drones being targeted.
 Remove power from shields as well, if you don’t need them.